alexwlchan/alexwlchan.net/src/_drafts/new-banner.md

 I stick to a small subset of CSS properties, but that doesn't mean I can avoid the complexity of the web.
 There are lots of moving parts that interact in non-obvious ways, and my understanding is rudimentary at best.
-I have a lot of respect for front-end developers who work on much larger and more complex CSS code bases.
+I have a lot of respect for front-end developers who work on much larger and more complex code bases.
-I'm getting better, but I know I still have a lot to learn.
+I'm getting better, but CSS keeps reminding me how much more I have to learn.